Libertarianism: Libertarian socialism (1857–1980s)

 In the mid-19th century, libertarianism originated as a form of anti-authoritarian and anti-state politics usually seen as being on the left (like socialists and anarchists especially social anarchists, but more generally libertarian communists/Marxists and libertarian socialists).
 Along with seeking to abolish or reduce the power of the State, these libertarians sought to abolish capitalism and private ownership of the means of production, or else to restrict their purview or effects to usufruct property norms, in favor of common or cooperative ownership and management, viewing private property in the means of production as a barrier to freedom and liberty.
+Right libertarians, such as Rothbard and Hoppe, argue that robust private property rights based on self-ownership are essential to liberty, and that libertarian socialism's rejection of such rights in the means of production relies on coercion.

-Anarchist communist philosopher Joseph Déjacque was the first person to describe himself as a libertarian in an 1857 letter.
-Unlike mutualist anarchist philosopher Pierre-Joseph Proudhon, he argued that "it is not the product of his or her labor that the worker has a right to, but to the satisfaction of his or her needs, whatever may be their nature".
+Anarchist communist philosopher Joseph Déjacque was the first person to describe himself as a libertarian, in an 1857 letter to the mutualist philosopher Pierre-Joseph Proudhon, in which he argued that "it is not the product of his or her labor that the worker has a right to, but to the satisfaction of his or her needs, whatever may be their nature".
 According to anarchist historian Max Nettlau, the first use of the term libertarian communism was in November 1880, when a French anarchist congress employed it to identify its doctrines more clearly.
 The French anarchist journalist Sébastien Faure started the weekly paper Le Libertaire (The Libertarian) in 1895.